Fletcher Construction

-The Fletcher Construction Company Limited is a New Zealand construction company and a subsidiary of Fletcher Building.
-Together with Higgins Contractors Ltd and Brian Perry Civil it makes up the Construction division of Fletcher Building.
+Fletcher Construction is a New Zealand construction company founded in 1909 and a subsidiary of VINCI Construction.
+Together with Higgins Contractors Ltd and Brian Perry Civil, it forms part of VINCI Construction's operations in New Zealand.
+Previously a subsidiary of Fletcher Building, the Construction Division was acquired by VINCI Construction in May 2026.
 Fletcher Construction is widely known in New Zealand, and has delivered various projects including constructing the Auckland Sky Tower.

-It has five main business units:
+It has three main business units: